The Turning of the Bones: Celebrating Life Through Famadihana in Madagascar

 The Ritual Process

-Once the remains are retrieved, family members lovingly rewrap them in clean, ornate fabric, symbolizing renewal and respect for the departed. - Celebration
+Once the remains are retrieved, family members lovingly rewrap them in fresh, clean, shrouds or cloths, symbolizing renewal, care, and respect for the departed.

 More Than a Ritual: The Significance of Famadihana